Educational Administration Program Faculty at KU

 Deborah Perbeck serves as the program coordinator for the doctorate program in Educational Administration and teaches courses in district-level leadership.
 She earned her EdD at Wichita State University In Educational Leadership.
 She served over 30 years in a variety of positions in PK-12... more

-I received my Ph.D. in Organizational Behavior from Case Western Reserve University, Cleveland, OH, specializing in sociology of organizations and education.
-I teach and conduct research on educational and organizational stratification, educational policy and governance, and quantitative methods... more
+I received my Ph.D. in Organizational Behavior from Case Western Reserve University, specializing in sociology of organizations and education.
+My scholarship and teaching focus on educational and organizational inequality, educational policy, governance, and quantitative methods.